cvs-health/testaro/README.md

 All of the tests that Testaro can perform are free of cost, except those in the Tenon and WAVE packages.
 The owner of each of those packages gives new registrants a free allowance of credits before it becomes necessary to pay for use of the API of the package.
 The required environment variables for authentication and payment are described below under “Environment variables”.

+## Jobs

+A request to a workstation to do some work is a _job_.

 ## Scripts

 ### Introduction

-To use Testaro, you provide a **script** to it.
-The script contains **commands**.
-Testaro _runs_ the script, i.e. performs the commands in it and writes a report of the results.
+A file containing specifications for a job is a _script_.
+Thus, creating a job means asking a workstation to have Testaro run a particular script.

-A script is a JSON file with the properties:
+Every script is a JSON-format file representing a JavaScript object.
+Its properties are:

 ```json
 {